Click here for information on our next Live Webinar for this programme.

 The MSc in Finance is a one-year Masters programme providing a leading European finance education, a high degree of flexibility in your learning experience and modern industry-relevant specialisms.

-Our programme is structured as a core learning first semester, followed by three specialist streams in the second semester and an applied research over the summer semester.
-The three streams are:
+Our programme is structured as a core learning first semester, followed by two specialist streams in the second semester and dissertation over the summer semester.
+The two streams are:

 · Financial Management